Content on this page is not recent and has been retained for historical reasons.

 Let's look at why this happened.
 As you all may be aware, the most popular site for inserting online videos is YouTube, which is owned by Google.
 Now Google often changes the embed code for YouTube videos to make them work better on web pages.
 Some of these changes crippled the option to insert online YouTube videos in PowerPoint.

-Until this problem is fixed, Microsoft decided that it might be better to remove this option altogether rather
+Until this problem is fixed, Microsoft decided that it might be better to remove this option altogether rather than end up inserting videos that do not work!
+Hence, the KB2553145 update dated September 10, 2013.

-You can get this option back if you uninstall this update – and Microsoft does provide a solution on their Description of the PowerPoint 2010 update: September 10, 2013 page.
+You can get this option back if you uninstall this update, and Microsoft does provide a solution on their Description of the PowerPoint 2010 update: September 10, 2013 page.

 Once you uninstall this update, you will restore the Video from Web Site option, as shown in Figure 1, previously on this page.